reubensml/Ansible-Dynamic-Inventory-EC2/README.md

 # Ansible-Dynamic-Inventory-EC2
 Dynamic inventory for Ansible hosts when working with AWS Cloud

- Dynamic inventory for Ansible hosts when working with AWS Cloud

 Purpose
 The /etc/ansible/hosts is a static repo of the hosts managed by Ansible but is not good for cloud deployments where the inventory hosts changes regularly so dynamic inventory is used